 To Dethatch or Not to Dethatch

 A proper amount of thatch (½” or less) gives soil much-needed insulation against harsh temperatures and helps trap moisture in the soil.
 The problems begin when the thatch gets too thick.
 Even just ¾” of thatch can interfere with moisture, oxygen, and nutrient absorption in your lawn.
-Fortunately, you can take action to remedy the situation, either by doing it yourself or, if you’re in New Jersey (Whippany, Cedar Knolls, East Hanover), by contacting our experienced crew at Fox Hollow Landscaping & Design to take care of it for you.
+Fortunately, you can take action to remedy the situation, either by doing it yourself or, if you’re in New Jersey our experienced crew at Fox Hollow Landscaping & Design will take care of it for you.